Introduction

 Unknown Speaker 32:57

 Exactly.
-Even if there are different the differences also marked worse, a difference in wine can be very subtle and sometimes you get throw off the taste like now back and that kind of thing.
+Even if there are different the differences also marked whereas a difference in wine can be very subtle.
+Sometimes you get throw off the taste like Malbec and that kind of thing.
 You don’t get that with spirits.
-If it’s a scotch.
-It’s very different from a bourbon and it’s always going to be very different.
+If it’s a scotch, it’s very different from a bourbon and it’s always going to be very different from a bourbon.

 Natalie MacLean 33:17

-If you liked this episode, please email or tell one friend about it this week, especially someone you know who’d be interested in the whines, tips and stories we shared.
-You won’t want to miss next week when I chat with Sister Sandy Dawkins and Michelle Lester who co host the podcast winds to find thank you for taking the time to join me here.
+If you liked this episode, please email or tell one friend about it this week, especially someone you know who’d be interested in the wines, tips, and stories we shared.
+You won’t want to miss next week when I chat with sisters Sandy Dawkins and Michelle Lester who co-host the podcast Wines to Find. thank you for taking the time to join me here.
 I hope something great is in your class this week.
 Perhaps a sparkling wine that you savour.

 Natalie MacLean 33:51